 Our Analysis and Test Results

 We all love versatility in our possessions.
 A product that promises the attributes of "three in one" is bound to light one's fire.
 The Columbia Mission Air does indeed deliver three jackets in one.
 For all four seasons, in milder climates, this jacket is an excellent choice.
-As a niche product that performs well and has significant appeal, we grant it our Top Pick award.
+As a niche product that performs well and has significant appeal, we liked it.
 It is not nearly the warmest jacket we tested, but it is likely the absolute best value in the review, provided it is truly appropriate for your weather and cold tolerance.
 Because it is way less insulated than basically any other jacket we assessed, we couldn't grant it a Best Buy award.
-Its appeal is too narrow.
-"Narrow appeal" is part of the description of our Top Pick award.

 Overall, the Columbia Mission Air tops the bottom quartile of our selection.
 It just isn't warm enough to fully enter the fray.
 Nonetheless, this may be good for you.
 If your winter climate is on the mild and wet side, and you wish to have a jacket that will serve all your seasons, the Columbia is a contender.
 For the coldest of an Atlanta or San Francisco winter, the Mission Air is just the ticket.
 The rest of the year, pull the parts apart and use the fleece when it's chilly and dry, and just the shell when it's raining.
 Of course, this design has its drawbacks.
 Read on for our tempered but authoritative review of this award-winning product.